hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

     * As we can see from [this example][7], when a model only checks distance, might not cluster the data in the right way.
 GMMs might come to help.
 * [Reference][5]

+### [DBSCAN][8]
+* Partitioning and hierarchical methods are designed to find spherical-shaped clusters.
+They have difficulty finding clusters of arbitrary shape such as the “S” shape and oval clusters.
+Given such data, they would likely inaccurately identify convex regions, where noise or outliers are included in the clusters.
+In such cases, density based clustering methods come to help.
+* 2 params
+  * `Epsilon` is the radius of the circle to be created around each data point to check the density
+  * `minPoints` is the minimum number of data points required inside that circle for that data point to be classified as a Core point.
+    * suggest to have `minPoints>=Dimensions+1` to avoid each single feature occupies a circle
+* Core vs Border vs Noise
+  * A data point is a "Core" point if the circle around it contains at least ‘minPoints’ number of points, including itself
+  * If the number of points is less than minPoints but larger than 1 inside of the circle, including itself, then it is classified as "Border" Point
+  * Data points with no point other than itself present inside the circle are considered as "Noise" point
+* Reachability and Connectivity
+  * Directly density-reachable: Y is the core point, X is directly reachable from Y and they are in the same circle.
+Vice versa might not be true.
+  * Density-reachable: Y is the core point, and it can reach to X through its directly density-reachable points.
+  * Density-connected: O is a core point, both X and Y are density-reachable from O, then X and Y are density-connected

 ## IDEAS SPARK
 * About data labeling
   * When there are many data records, and you don't have the label, meanwhile you are not human expert to label all the data right